IBM/cpd-workshop-health-care/workshop/data-connection-and-virtualization/README.md

 * Several tables names will be displayed across any of the data sources that are included in the data virtualization server.
 You will notice that on the right panel, we can filter the tables being displayed by selecting the datasource.

 * To simplify the search for tables you will use, click on the `Schemas` column header to sort the tables by Schema.
-Then find the tables we will be using for this workshop: `MEDICATIONS`, `PATIENTS` and `IMMUNIZATIONS`, which are under the `CP4DHEALTH` schema.
+Then find the tables we will be using for this workshop: `MEDICATIONS`, `PATIENTS` and `CONDITIONS`, which are under the `CP4DHEALTH` schema.
 Select the checkboxes next to these three tables, and then click on *`Add to cart`* followed by the *`View Cart`* button.

 > *Note: You may need to page through the available tables by clicking on the right arrow at the bottom of the tables view.*